OptimalFoundation/deki/README.md

 ```
 ## Usage

-Deki works by taking in `torch.optim.Optimizer` objects and a configuration dictionary for the hyperparameters and other keyword arguments, like in the example below 🔻
+Deki works by taking in `torch.optim.Optimizer` classes and a configuration dictionary for the hyperparameters and other keyword arguments, like in the example below 🔻

 ```python
 from torch.optim import SGD